Alesguga/Alesguga/README.md

 ## Featured Projects

-- Crafting mobile applications with React Native.
+- **Crafting mobile applications with React Native**: I have experience in creating mobile applications using React Native.
-- Architecting backend systems using Java and Kotlin.
+- **Architecting backend systems using Java and Kotlin**: I have a strong background in creating backend systems using Java and Kotlin.
-- Expertise in designing and maintaining databases with Oracle SQLdev.
+- **Expertise in designing and maintaining databases with Oracle SQLdev**: I have experience in designing and maintaining databases using Oracle SQLdev.

 ## Current Goals

+- **Deepen my knowledge of React Native**: I am currently working on improving my skills in React Native to create more robust mobile applications.
-I am currently diving deeper into React Native and honing my SQL skills for more robust projects.
+- **Hone my SQL skills**: I am also working on honing my SQL skills to create more efficient and robust database systems.

 ## Collaboration and Organization

-I thrive on teamwork and organization.
+- **Teamwork and organization**: I thrive on teamwork and organization.
 I love contributing to projects involving database access and the development of web and mobile applications.

-Thanks for stopping by my profile!
-If you have any questions or suggestions, feel free to reach out.
-## 🔗 Links
+## Links

 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://gutigut.com/)
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/alejandro-guti%C3%A9rrez-4b863b295/)